lebaston100/vrc-patpatpat/README.md

 # vrc-patpatpat

-An open hardware and software project which tries to implement haptic head pat feedback to the player in VR.
-This project targets only VRChat's OSC support for now.
+An open hardware and software project which tries to implement haptic head pat feedback to the player in VRchat.

  ## This is a WIP fork!